gkorpal/gkorpal.github.io/_drafts/post-draft.md

 |Warranty | 1 year  (ChromeOS updates until June 2026)| 1 year |
 |Bottomline | Mobility (Fanless, 0.66" thin and 2.8 lbs) | Sturdy and easy to upgrade (user manual has full details) |

+I considered this an upgrade since it offered better mobility and screen.

+# Latex Setup in Chromebook #

-Core i7-4702MQ should be about 10% better than Core m3-8100Y for LaTeX ([single core performance](https://www.cpu-monkey.com/en/compare_cpu-intel_core_m3_8100y-1216-vs-intel_core_i7_4702mq-448)).
-Howeover, the pdfLatex process is extremely slow in Chromebook since Debian runs in a virtual machine and don't have limited access to resources.
+Theoretically, Core i7-4702MQ should be about 10% better than Core m3-8100Y for compiling LaTeX files ([single core performance](https://www.cpu-monkey.com/en/compare_cpu-intel_core_m3_8100y-1216-vs-intel_core_i7_4702mq-448)).
+Howeover, the pdfLatex process is extremely slow in Chromebook since Debian runs in a virtual machine and have limited access to resources (still in beta state).
+Moreover, there are random crashes when multiple pdf/DjVu docs are opened using Evince/DjVu-viewer.

 ## Build Quality ##